electronick1/stairs_doc/source/index.html.md

 > ![project](images/project.svg)

 When you done with installation let's try to kick-start your first stairs project.

+Stairs project kind similar to django approach (when you can create default project template).
+To have better overview of your components you can create similar project in stairs.
+It will contain apps with all basic layears inside. <bt>
+But you completely free to use another structure which you want.
+Default project template is just a way to quikly kick start your idea.

 For creating default project template just use the following command: